davodey/PAG/README.md

 Example NEO guideline #6 (even though the URL says 4!): <a href="https://neo.pearson.com/docs/DOC-627964-guideline-4-check-the-order-that-content-is-read-in-screen-readers-correct-any-issues-sensible-reading-order">Guideline 6.
 Check keyboard access (access without a pointing device) and correct any issues (Keyboard Access)</a>

+### Things of note

+#### 508 Refresh Draft

+We've decided that we're keeping none of the Section 508 Refresh **draft** notices (they tend to start with a number-letter combo like 3-R or 3-S) since those were iterant pubs while the refresh was still being... refreshed.
+Ben Schroeter has been taking those out of the live Guidelines that are sitting on the media server, so we have no need to copy them from NEO to Github.

+#### New windows/tabs

+For now, if the original code had link text with "opens in a new window", we'll add in `target="_blank"` just so behaviour matches the text.
+When updating we may remove this entirely.

 ## Goal
 The ideal setup is a single place to go to for accessibility guidelines, with both the ability to view all the content at once (so browser-based search works), as well as showing only relevant content using filters ("For Designers" for example).